galtproject/galtproject-docs/en/Whitepaper.md

 - room tokens - are same as Land plot tokens, except that each of them do not represent a land plot, but a specific area of a building.
 As Land plot tokens, they store geographical coordinates.
 Information of room topology is stored in IPLD by using IPFS protocol;
 ![Accurate Rooms coordinates and topology in smart contract](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-09-big.png)
 - package tokens - represents one or several Room tokens, united by the owner;

+### Geospatial Data Management
 Token owner can split and merge its geospatial data in the original boundaries without a third party.
-But if Owner want's to change original boundaries he must use the Oracles service.
-In both cases all changes to geospatial data can be made only by token owner himself.

-### Geospatial Data Management
-Token owner can manage his token geospatial data.
 If token contains geographic coordinates of land plot, owner can split initial plot for any amount of land plots within initial boundaries.
 On other way if owner has two tokens of two bordering land plots, he can merge them into one.
 This principle works the same with Rooms.
 For those operations computational geometry algorithms are used: Weiler–Atherton clipping algorithm, Martinez-Rueda clipping algorithm, Sweep line algorithm, Ray casting algorithm and others.
-![Smart contract Land surveying](https://github.com/galtspace/galtproject-docs/blob/master/images/key%20features%201.2%20vector-03.png)
+![Smart contract Land surveying](https://github.com/galtspace/galtproject-docs/blob/master/images/key%20features%201.2%20vector-03.png) if Owner wants to change original boundaries of land plot or Room, he must use the Oracles.
+In both cases all changes to geospatial data can be made only by token owner himself.
+There are likely cases in which the initial recording of geographical coordinates occurred with an error and the owner of the token does not want to change them for personal gain.
+In such cases, a claim may be created.
+Claims are resolved by the Arbitrators.
+This will be described in more detail below.

-### Double ownership problem and solution
+### Double ownership problem and its solutions
+We define "Land and Real estate double ownership" as the impossibility of simultaneously owning the same geographic coordinates.
 ![Double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-07-big.png)

 ## Types of property ownership